 - F. Monitoring and Maintenance.
-The mitigation plan shall provide for a 5-year monitoring and maintenance plan with annual reports in a form approved by the Director of Community Development.
-Monitoring of the mitigation site is the on-going responsibility of the property owner, assign, or designee, who shall submit said annual report to the City's Planning Division, documenting plant survival rates of shrubs and trees on the mitigation site.
+The mitigation plan shall provide for a five-year monitoring and maintenance plan with annual reports in a form approved by the director of community development.
+Monitoring of the mitigation site is the on-going responsibility of the property owner, assign, or designee, who shall submit said annual report to the city's planning division, documenting plant survival rates of shrubs and trees on the mitigation site.
 Photographs shall accompany the report that indicate the progress of the mitigation.
-A minimum of 80% survival of trees and shrubs of those species planted is required at the end of the 5-year maintenance and monitoring period.
+A minimum of eighty percent survival of trees and shrubs of those species planted is required at the end of the five-year maintenance and monitoring period.
 Any invasive species shall be removed and plants that die shall be replaced in kind.
-Bare spots and areas of invasive vegetation larger than ten (10) square feet that remain at the end the 5 year monitoring period shall be replanted or reseeded with native grasses and ground cover species. - G. Covenant or Conservation Easement.
-Applicant shall record a restrictive covenant or conservation easement, in a form provided by the City, requiring the owners and assigns of properties subject to this section to comply with the applicable mitigation requirements of this section.
-Said covenant shall run with the land, and permit the City to complete mitigation work in the event of default by the responsible party.
-Costs borne by the City for such mitigation shall be borne by the owner. - H. Financial Guarantee.
-A financial guarantee for establishment of the mitigation area, in a form approved by the City, shall be submitted before development within the NROD disturbance area commences.
-The City will release the guarantee at the end of the five-year monitoring period, or before, upon it's determination that the mitigation plan has been satisfactorily implemented pursuant to this section.
+Bare spots and areas of invasive vegetation larger than ten square feet that remain at the end the five-year monitoring period shall be replanted or reseeded with native grasses and ground cover species. - G. Covenant or Conservation Easement.
+Applicant shall record a restrictive covenant or conservation easement, in a form provided by the city, requiring the owners and assigns of properties subject to this section to comply with the applicable mitigation requirements of this section.
+Said covenant shall run with the land, and permit the city to complete mitigation work in the event of default by the responsible party.
+Costs borne by the city for such mitigation shall be borne by the owner. - H. Financial Guarantee.
+A financial guarantee for establishment of the mitigation area, in a form approved by the city, shall be submitted before development within the NROD disturbance area commences.
+The city will release the guarantee at the end of the five-year monitoring period, or before, upon it's determination that the mitigation plan has been satisfactorily implemented pursuant to this section.